1. FC Nürnberg: Into the modern era

-The early 1980s also saw the rise of a longstanding and intense friendship between the fans of Nürnberg and those of former archrival Schalke 04.
-Fans accompany each other's on their respective away games, and the two-season matches between the teams are generally a very laid-back and hospitable affair for all fans involved.
+The early 1980s saw the development of a supporter friendship between fans of Nürnberg and those of former rivals Schalke 04.
+Supporters have travelled to each other's away matches, and meetings between the two clubs are typically described as amicable.

 In the mid-1990s, Nürnberg had financial problems, including the conviction of their club treasurer Ingo Böbel for fraud and misallocating club finances.
 This led to their being penalized six points in the 1995–96 season while playing in the 2.
 Bundesliga.
 The club was relegated to the third division as a consequence.
 Gradual improvements were made in the subsequent seasons.

 In 1999, however, 1.
 FCN suffered what was arguably the worst end-of-season collapse in Bundesliga history.
 Going into the last game of the campaign, the club sat in 12th place, three points and five goals ahead of Eintracht Frankfurt in 16th place.
 Nürnberg's last home game against SC Freiburg, which was also facing relegation while Frankfurt was up against 1.
 FC Kaiserslautern, the previous season's champions who in a fight for a UEFA Champions League spot.
 FCN had already begun sending renewal letters to current season ticket holders which included statements about successfully avoiding relegation.
 Every other team in the equation won their matches, including Frankfurt who routed Kaiserslautern 5–1 with three late goals, whereas Nürnberg lost 2–1, with Frank Baumann missing a chance to score in the last minute, and suffered a shock relegation.
 1. FCN was not relegated because they had fewer points than Frankfurt, nor because of a lower goal differential, but on the third tie-breaker – fewer goals scored.